Panda-lized and Penguin-whipped by Google? Again!?

 It seems that Google has adopted a blatant “Take No Prisoners” mentality in regards to its organic search results filtering, and with a promise of a major Penguin update still looming on the horizon it does not look like things are about to change any time soon.
 In fact, the “best” is yet to come!

 So, what is it going to take for your website to really recover?
 Drastic changes and whole lot of will to survive!

 Hopefully, you did not spend too much money for that sweet domain name that just got burned by the Google’s latest whim, but if you have, not all hope is lost.
 It is fairly certain that Google will periodically reevaluate all affected/penalized websites to see if they have made all the necessary changes for Google to restore them back to search glory, and clear their name off of the No Man’s Land list.

 Whether you were stunned by Panda, EMD, Penguin, or by all three you will have to approach your quest for recovery and survival with patience and determination of a warrior like “Rocky”.
 For if your website crashed and burned really hard, it is going to take some real effort for it to see the light of day, again.
 But, never fear!

 Recovery Plan – 10 step Google Whims Survival Manual

 - Make a list of all the websites you own, and remove all the links pointing to the website that crashed and burned. – Removing your own links is important because it is likely that you have created a linking pattern that looks unnatural to Google.

-- Use Google Webmaster Tools, and other sources to identify all the questionable links from external websites pointing to yours. – These include footer and sidebar links, links from low quality/Panda-lized and Penguin-sliced websites.
+- Use Google Webmaster Tools, and other sources to identify all the questionable links from external websites pointing to yours. – These include footer and sidebar links, links from low quality/Panda-lized and Penguin-whipped websites.
 And links that contain combinations of anchor-rich text for which your website is no longer visible (not in the top 50 in Google Search).

 - Follow the steps outline in this link removal guide to see the change you want!